simplenetes-io/simplenetes/doc/DEVELOPING-SIMPLENETES.md

 space /
 ```

-## Create a new release of the snt executable
+## Create a new release of the sns executable
 Simplenetes is built using [https://space.sh](Space) and requires Space to be installed to be built as a final standalone executable.

 First install Space then run: